tamersp25/docs/docs/architecture-overview/README.md

 auto-ingestion, by an end user, or by Conductor) will create a unique "job" for a given piece of media.

+Veritone operates a scalable architecture for engine processing utilizing various engine runtimes.
+The most commonly used and most robust runtime is Docker on Linux.
-Veritone operates a scalable architecture for engine processing utilizing Docker on Linux.
-Each new processing job for a given piece of media will be queued by [Iron.io](http://Iron.io) and assigned to a compute cluster, then Iron will instantiate a new Docker container for each job.
+Under this runtime, each new processing job for a given piece of media is given an ID and distributed to a specific edge cluster for processing.
+The edge cluster is responsible for orchestrating the running of Docker containers to complete the job.

-Once the job is completed and the metadata successfully passed back to Veritone, the Docker instance will terminate.
-This architecture is the same regardless of aiWARE deployment model (cloud, on prem, etc).
+This architecture is the same regardless of aiWARE deployment model (cloud, on-premise, or hybrid).

 Docker containers can either be constructed to call an external API endpoint for remote processing, run a "network isolated" executable